erik-adelbert/aoc/2025/README.md

 The solution itself is pretty neat, but the performance, as you can see, isn’t quite there.
 I’ll call it a day for now.

+<`EDIT>` Actually, the performance is interesting to analyze: given my input, there are 2,244,568 candidates (as shown in the `awk` command above), of which 816 are invalid for part 1 and 895 for part 2.
+This results in a blazing-fast 43.6 ms / 2,244,568 numbers ≈ 19.4 ns per number for parts 1 and 2 combined.
+This result feels arguably good.

 ```bash
 cloc .
        5 text files.